rennancockles/pyfsmon/README.md

 # Python FileSystem Monitor

-Script for monitoring changes in the filesystem
+A cross-platform script for monitoring changes in the filesystem

 ## Usage